ansible/community-docs/create_pr_quick_start_guide.rst

   Do NOT mix several bugfixes or features that are not tightly-related in one pull request.
 Use separate pull requests for different changes.

-12. We recommend you start with writing integration tests if applicable.
+12. We recommend you start with writing integration and / or unit tests if applicable.

 .. note::